-If you want to know how to create a subdomain for your WordPress blog or website, keep reading because you’re in the right place.
+If you want to know how to create a subdomain for your WordPress blog or website, keep reading.
+I will show you how.

 Subdomains are a great way to have multiple websites on one domain name.